 The welcoming nose of aromatic Early Muscat grape includes nectarine, peach, citrus, lychee and honey.
 On the palate, flavors of tropical passionfruit and melon emerge around a sweet core.
 The effervescence and balancing acidity contributes to a lively mouthfeel and clean finish.

 90 points & Best Buy - Wine Enthusiast

 Our Riesling is classic and versatile.
 Serve well-chilled and allow to warm in your glass for optimal enjoyment of aromas and flavors.

-This semi-sweet wine opens with a bouquet of juicy aromas of peach, orange, pineapple and honeysuckle.
+This semi-sweet wine opens with a bouquet of white peach, orange, pineapple and honeysuckle.
 The mouthfeel is luscious with refreshing acidity that activates the palate and displays flavors of juicy apple, honeydew melon, apricot, lychee and nectar.
 The finish is wonderfully persistent with a perfect balance of sweetness and crispness.